STANISLAUS AUDUBON SOCIETY BOARD OF DIRECTORS 2022-2025

 Sal Salerno

-Sal joined the Board of Directors in 2005 and was enlisted as secretary.
+Sal joined the Board of Directors in 2005 and was first enlisted as secretary.
 He was elected as president in May of 2010 and continues to serve in that capacity.
 Sal’s background is in literature, not in life sciences.
 He retired in 2008 from teaching English and drama at Davis High School in Modesto.
 Since then, he has written ninety-nine essays and articles in Valley Habitat, collected in two volumes titled Of Birds, Birders, and Birding.
 He has also written and self-published poetry, short stories, and plays.
 Sal taught an Early Birders class at M.J.C.
-Continuing Education, as well as a similar class at the Central Valley Birding Symposium.
+Continuing Education, Great Valley Museum, and at the Central Valley Birding Symposium.

 THE SPARK

 Sal had been hiking California’s trails and byways since the 1970’s, always with binoculars at hand.
 His early birdwatching years were purely recreational.
-Eventually, as he wrote nature poetry, he was curious to know exactly which birds he was seeing, in order to make his poems more vivid.
-He paid greater attention to bird species in his field guides.
+Eventually, while writing nature poetry, he was curious to know exactly which birds he was seeing, in order to make his poems more vivid.
+Subsequently, he paid greater attention to bird species in his field guides.

 One day while sitting by a river, Sal saw a plump bird, gray as the rock it was standing on, pump up and down, step into the roiling water, and disappear.
 Moments later, that American Dipper popped up and bobbed like a cork, hopped onto another rock, shook off the water, and began to sing.
 Sal was transformed from a birdwatcher into a birder on that summer day in the foothills of Fresno County.